5 ways to stay ‘cyber safe’ through the holidays

 Seek care if sick

 You should also stay home and postpone travel or social plans if you feel sick.
-Talk with your doctor about getting tested for COVID-19 and the flu.
+Home tests are now available for both flu and COVID-19.
 Effective treatments are available for both illnesses and over-the-counter medications, such as acetaminophen or ibuprofen, may help to reduce fever, headaches and body aches.

 If your child is showing signs of RSV, talk with their doctor.
 Symptoms of RSV include: